ict-pag/ict-pag.github.io/_pages/joining.md

 **We Seek:**
 Talented undergraduate and graduate students, preferably in computer science or related fields, who are:
-- Passionate about program analysis, software engineering, or network security
+- Passionate about program analysis, software engineering, or cyber Security
 - Equipped with solid programming skills, particularly in C/C++, Java, and Python
 - Aspiring to excel in academia or industry